This post was originally published on 12 March 2014 and has since been updated to reflect changes in the industry since then.

-With the imminent announcement of pricing for VMware Virtual SAN, there has never been a more complex landscape for storage in the enterprise.
+With the imminent announcement of pricing for VMware vSAN (formerly Virtual SAN), there has never been a more complex landscape for storage in the enterprise.
 But how much of future decisions will be based on technology and how much on understanding the TCO of solutions being deployed?

 Today users have multiple ways to implement storage in a virtual data centre.

 Hyper-Converged – In this instance storage and compute are merged into the same physical server chassis.
 Software within the hypervisor kernel (e.g. vSAN) or in a VM (e.g. Nutanix) provides virtual storage resources based on disks and flash in the server itself.
 There are software only solutions (e.g. Maxta, now defunct) and packaged solutions like Nutanix and HPE SimpliVity.

 - Building Private Cloud Storage – HCI or Dedicated Array?